Vasundhara-331/GameOfChess/README.md

 Hey there.
 Welcome to one of my semester break projects, the GameOfChess.
 I've been into playing a bit of chess recently, all thanks to a good friend of mine.
-Hope you guy enjoy it too.
+Hope you guys enjoy it too.

 Disclaimer:
 This game is single player (no AI, no opponent bots, and ye, no multiplayer)